kevinwright/incremental-factory-save-analyzer/README.md

 The intent options here are `main`, `items`, `buildings`, `parceltypes`, `skills`,  and `all`

-If you try to do too much on fandom in one go it **WILL** crash with a timeout exception, as fandom specifies very low rates for even administrators.
-Retry logic is next on my list of things to add.
+### Rate-Limiting

+Unless running as an administrator, fandom has some harsh rate-limiting in place.

+Early versions of this app would frequently crash with a timeout exception.
+It now has a mechanism in place to retry if it runs into a rate limit, but as an administrator I'm not able to test this effectively.